candlefinance/cache/README.md

 <br/>

 Using [Room](https://developer.android.com/training/data-storage/room) for Android and [GRDB.swift](https://github.com/groue/GRDB.swift) for iOS, this library provides a simple interface to store data in a key-value format.
-The motivation for this library is to provide a simple interface to store data in a key-value format that is cross-platform and performant for offline storage.
+The motivation for this library is to provide a simple interface for storing large amounts of data for offline mode.

 ## Installation